SuperheroesValley/SuperHeroesWiki/content/preparation/intro.md

  - **Experience**: Have you made good technical decisions in the past?
 Have you built interesting, challenging projects?
 Have you shown drive, initiative, and other important factors?
  - **Culture fit / Communication skills**: Do your personality and values fit with the company and team?
 Did you communicate well with your interviewer?

-# Bird's-eye View of the whole Application Process
+# View of the whole Application Process
 ![technical_process](/media/technical-process.jpg)

-# External resources
+## External resources
  - [The Hiring Process](https://interviewing.io/guides/hiring-process)